What Exactly is Behind a Digital Transformation?

 Digital transformation has been described as a journey, not a destination.
 It’s much more complex than simply installing a couple of new apps, adding some AI and ML, maybe sprinkling in some security, and magically becoming transformed into a more profitable company.
 The entire process must look at everything through the above three prisms and be able to answer the questions that each of them presents.
 It’s really a transformation of the mindset that continues to expand with new technologies in ways that improve your organization.
 When business and technology strategies are combined with risk assessment, the shift to a new approach strengthens the company and really does transform it.

-If you think digital transformation is a big buzzword, take a look at tech intensity.
+If you think digital transformation is a big buzzword, take a look at tech intensity and moonshot thinking.